 - Painters’ Tape

 Hiring a professional to get your floor tiles removed is always the most fool-proof idea because that’s legitimately the situation when things are guaranteed to NOT go wrong.
-Besides, it can absolutely save a lot of your precious time and physical effort.
+Besides, it can save a lot of your precious time and physical effort.

-Besides that, it is after all the level of skill you pay for, which also comes with the assurity of durability.
+Besides that, it is after all the level of skill you pay for, which also comes with the assurance of durability.
 That’s because a procedure done the right way is likely to outlast usage and wear and tear, too.

 You can easily make that happen with the installation of Vinyl Flooring or Laminated wooden flooring.
 Besides, you can also go for the addition of epoxy coating or adding artificial grass on top of the existing flooring, as well.
 Thoroughly cleaning or putting rugs or carpets are also some of the effective approaches.

-That’s totally possible and is frankly the biggest advantage of tile flooring.
+That’s possible and is frankly the biggest advantage of tile flooring.
 However, installing new tile flooring over an existing one comes with the condition of the former flooring to be entirely dirt and accumulation free and there should not be any major damaged parts to clash with the new tiling, as well.

 As long as you take them off the right way and without damaging them.
 For this, you’ll need to get rid of the mortar completely, and this goes the same for any other residue present.
 However, many manufacturers consider it a useless idea because the mortar often becomes a part of the tile over time and is difficult to remove.